Designing a Digital Gardening Experience

 Visual Design

-The visual system is intentionally calm and natural.
+The visual system is calm and natural.

 Usability Testing & Iterations

-Set up reminders easily
+Users could set up reminders easily

 Outcome

-Understand what’s happening and what to do next
+Understand what’s happening

 Reflection